ice-blockchain/eskimo/README.md

 ``Eskimo is handling everything related to user account management, including referrals.``

+# TODOs
+1. TRANSFORM VALIDATE USERNAME to GET by USERNAME

 ### Development

 These are the crucial/critical operations you will need when developing Eskimo: